teampa-25/core/README.md

 ## Architecture & Design Patterns

-InferNode implements a sophisticated multi-layered architecture with several well-established design patterns to ensure scalability, maintainability, and separation of concerns.
+InferNode implements a multi-layered architecture with some design patterns to ensure maintainability and separation of concerns.

 ### Layered Architecture

-The application follows a strict layered architecture pattern with clear separation of responsibilities:
+The application follows a layered architecture pattern with separation of responsibilities:

 ```text
 ┌─────────────────────────────────────────────────────┐